Garrett Motion - Cash Flow Machine with 100% Upside Potential

 15 pre-development contracts for their E-Cooling and E-Powertrain solutions (up from 5 a year ago)

-In 10 years, GTX expects to have ~1/3 of sales in each of the three segments: Zero Emission Products, Light Vehicle Turbo and CIA Turbo.
+In 10 years, GTX expects to have ~1/3 of sales in each of the three segments: Zero Emission Products, Light Vehicle Turbo, and CIA Turbo.
 It’s important to note here, that the profitability of both Zero Emissions and CIA is higher than of Light Vehicle, which may secure Net Income and FCF growth even if sales are less than planned.

-Now, even if they are not very successful in growing ZE segment, it could still partially offset the decline in turbo.
+Now, even if they are not very successful in growing the ZE segment, it could still partially offset the decline in turbo.
 Let’s say, they manage to at least cover the decline in turbo, which means a 0% growth rate.
-Then we already have a 20%-return investment (just current FCF yield).
+Then we already have a 20%-return investment (just the current FCF yield).

-The point here, is that if the ZE segment proves to be successful, the stock has a potential for 25%-30% annual returns (20% FCF yield + 5-10% growth from ZE).
+The point here is that if the ZE segment proves to be successful, the stock has a potential for 25%-30% annual returns (20% FCF yield + 5-10% growth from ZE).

 “Messy” history but stellar capital allocation